tangrams/tangram-es/README.md

 ```

 ### Raspberry Pi ###
+To build on Rasberry Pi you will need a C++ toolchain with support for C++14.
+GCC 4.9 (or higher) is known to work (refer [here](https://solarianprogrammer.com/2015/01/13/raspberry-pi-raspbian-install-gcc-compile-cpp-14-programs/) for instructions on getting GCC 4.9).

 First, install CMake and libcurl:

 ```
 sudo apt-get install cmake libcurl4-openssl-dev
 ```

-To build the project, you will need to have C++11 compatible compiler installed, for example GNU g++-4.9 or greater (refer [here](https://solarianprogrammer.com/2015/01/13/raspberry-pi-raspbian-install-gcc-compile-cpp-14-programs/) for instructions on getting g++-4.9)

 Before compiling, choose which compiler to use:
 ```